cvdlab-alumni/final-project/Readme.md

 Any improvement to the list of the minimum requirements will be taken into consideration at the time of the final grade assignation.

-Some improovements idea could be:
+Some improvement ideas could be:

 * use dinamic texturing
 * use a camera path to drive the user in a guided tour of your apt
 * ...

 ## Evaluation

-The aim of the final project is to test

-More the student will show to be able to master learned graphic tequniques
+...

 ## Delivery